mapping-the-text/mapping-the-text/docs/_pages/about.md

 but for now, this website and the labor given to it by its members, will suffice.

-## Space in Literature and Literature in Space
+## Space in Literature & Literature in Space

 At our (inaugural?) conference, Eugenia Afinoguénova noted being in the presence of fellow chronotopians, and Bakhtin and the chronotope are guiding